BrianMacCarvill/Jane-Street-July-Puzzle/README.md

 I failed to solve the July Jane Street puzzle.
 This is a write up of what I came up with.
-Work in progress.